Frequently Asked Questions

 What makes the CSO Program different from other leadership programs?

-Chief Science Officers are required to complete individual Action Plans at their campus and progress through requirements to level up in the program.
-CSOs are expected to participate in a Collective Action Project during level 2 and a Global Networking Project as they continue to progress.
-SciTech Jedi Mentors are industry professionals that are paired with CSOs to mentor and support during the project planning at all levels.
-Levels 4 and 5 CSOs are also required to mentor new CSOs and share their knowledge during Leadership Training Institutes and Cabinet Meetings.
+Chief Science Officers are required to complete Action Plans at their campus and in their communities to advocate for STEM awareness.
+CSOs can progress through requirements to level up in the program to advance their leadership skills and collaborate with community partners to create opportunities in Science, Technology, Engineering and Math.
+CSOs are expected to participate in a Community Impact Project during level 3 and a Global Networking Project as they continue to progress to level 5.
+Mentors are STEM industry professionals and support in a variety of ways during the project planning at all levels.

 What have they done so far?

-The CSOs are very busy!
-Some CSOs have taken on STEM-onstration projects to present to lower grade levels while other CSOs have created clubs on their campus to engage their peers in STEM.
-Many CSOs have organized presentations, morning announcements, informational bulletin boards, STEM Nights, STEAM Weeks, Professional Panels, community events and STEAM Challenges on their campuses!
-Arizona CSOs serve on the Governor’s STEM Council and presented for 90 minutes on core topics.
-CSOs from Michigan, Oregon and Arizona have traveled to Washington, D.C. for the U.S. News & World Report STEM Solutions Conference and STEM Ecosystems Convening.
-CSOs in Kuwait will travel to Arizona for the CSO Leadership Training Institute and Washington, D.C. for the International CSO Summit!
+The CSOs are focused on our motto – Don’t just HOPE it happens, MAKE it happen.
+They are always working to make an impact!
+Some CSOs have taken on STEMonstration projects to present to PK-5th grade levels while other CSOs have created clubs on their campus to engage their peers in STEM.
+Many CSOs have organized presentations, morning announcements, informational bulletin boards, STEM Nights, STEAM Weeks, Professional Panels, community events and STEAM Challenges.
+CSOs serve on various Advisory Councils, including the National Inventor’s Hall of Fame and NASA’s Infiniscope Project.
+CSOs from Michigan, Oregon, Kuwait, Georgia, Sonora and Arizona have traveled to Washington, D.C. for CSO International Summits and many conferences to include the U.S. News & World Report STEM Solutions Conference and STEM Ecosystems Convenings.
+CSOs have also presented at the National Science Foundation’s ITEST STELAR Conference 3 years in a row.
+CSOs from all regions are invited to travel to Arizona for the CSO Leadership Conference in 2022!

-Be sure to check out our Flickr Page to see what the CSOs are doing around the world at: https://www.flickr.com/photos/azchiefscienceofficers/
+Be sure to check out our Instagram to see what the CSOs are doing around the world at: https://www.instagram.com/cso_international/

 How do the CSOs work together?

 CSOs are members of an online learning community and collaborate through discussions, blogs and assignments.
-Chief Science Officers also attend a leadership institute, cabinet meetings, meet ups, industry field trips and events.
-SciTech Jedi Mentors work with groups of students to coordinate projects and support implementation of action planning.
-The International CSO Team plans opportunities for students to interact with one another on and offline!
+Chief Science Officers also attend annual Leadership Training Institutes, Cabinet Meetings, STEM events and meet ups in the community.
+Mentors work with groups of students to coordinate projects and support implementation of action planning.
+The CSO International Team plans opportunities for students to interact with one another on and offline!

 Why was the CSO program created?

-Dr. Jeremy Babendure created the CSO program to amplify student voice and create a pipeline of diverse STEM leaders.
-The program is designed to foster communication and collaboration with all stakeholders to enrich the school STEM culture for all students!
+Dr. Jeremy Babendure created the CSO program to amplify student voice and create a global network of diverse STEM leaders by placing them in conversations regarding current innovations.
+The program is designed to foster communication and collaboration with all stakeholders to enrich the STEM culture for all students!
 Partnerships with business and industry helps to build strong communities and increase career awareness.
-The global growth will broaden the impact as a CSO network worldwide.
+The growth will broaden the impact as a CSO network worldwide.

 Do CSOs serve on Student Government?